subdavis/selfhosted/README.md

 Resolving the IP address of your home network is annoying because most DNS providers change your IP every now and again.
 Services like No-IP combat this, but they aren't the most reliable.
 However, setting DNS programatically is pretty easy with Cloudflare API.

 * Follow the instructions in [Configuring Wildcard Certs for Traefik](docs/wildcard-certs.md) to get this part set up.
-* You'll need to modify `profile.env` with your domain info, ACME email, and cloudflare API tokens.
+* You'll need to modify `docker/.env.prod` with your domain info, ACME email, and cloudflare API tokens.

 ### Volume Mounts

-Some of my services, like `media-sdb.service`, may not apply to you, and you might have to disable them.
-My server has 3 separate storage volumes that I spread my volume mounts across.
+Some of my services, like `media-primary.service`, may not apply to you, and you might have to disable them.
+My server has several separate storage volumes that I spread my volume mounts across.
 Some containers share mounts, like plex and samba.
-You can change the container mount points in `profile.env` without having to modify service files.
+You can change the container mount points in `docker/.env.prod` without having to modify service files.

 * Most of my mounts are on a Raid 1 mirror at `/media/primary`.
 * Backups and lower-redundancy data (like plex movies) go on `/media/secondary`.